jhpyle/docassemble/_docs/docker.md

 The other options you can set in `env.list` are global for your entire **docassemble** installation, rather than specific to the server being started.

+The following options, if you choose to set them, need to be set using Docker environment variables at the time of the initial `docker run`.
+The values are needed immediately when the container first starts, so they cannot be set through a `config.yml` file.
+Setting these options is not required; these options are used to provide increased security within a [multi-server arrangement], in which servers send each other commands over port 9001.

+* `DASUPERVISORUSERNAME`: the username that should be used when communicating with [supervisor] over port 9001.
+* `DASUPERVISORPASSWORD`: the password that should be used when communicating with [supervisor] over port 9001.

+These variables will be populated in the [Configuartion] under the [`supervisor`] directive.

 The following eight options indicate where an existing configuration file can be found on [S3](#persistent s3) or